HoloRes/vcdl/readme.md

-# PowerShell Clipper (HoloClipper)
+# VCDL (VTuber Clip Downloader)
-## What is HoloClipper?
+## What is VCDL?
-HoloClipper is a PowerShell-based clipping script for downloading specific portions of videos from YouTube and other video sites.
+VCDL is a PowerShell-based clipping script for downloading specific portions of videos from YouTube and other video sites.
 It runs natively on Windows, and on Linux / macOS with PowerShell installed.
 You can download PowerShell [here](https://github.com/PowerShell/PowerShell), from the official repository.

 | Platform | Compatible Powershell Versions |
 |:---------|:-------------------------------|